linneagyllingberg/linneagyllingberg.github.io/_pages/research.md

 author_profile: true
 ---

-My research falls into three areas: [collective behaviour and intelligence](#collective-behaviour-and-intelligence), [spatial models of ecology and epidemiology](#spatial-models-in-ecology-and-epidemiology), and [philosophical aspects of mathematical modelling and complex systems](#philosophical-aspects-of-mathematical-modelling).
+My research falls into three areas: [Collective behaviour and intelligence](#collective-behaviour-and-intelligence), [Spatial models of ecology and epidemiology](#spatial-models-in-ecology-and-epidemiology), and [Philosophical aspects of mathematical modelling and complex systems](#philosophical-aspects-of-mathematical-modelling).

 ## Collective behaviour and intelligence